 Today, the building is divided into three wings: Sully, Denon, and Richelieu, each one with its own clearly marked entrance, found under I. M. Pei’s glass pyramid.
 Get your hands on a free museum map, choose your personal “must-sees,” and plan ahead.
 There’s no way to see it all; you’ll be an instant candidate for early exhaustion if you try.
 Mercifully, the museum is well-organized and has been very reasonably arranged into color-coded sections.
 If you’re really in a rush, or you just want to get an overall sense of the place, you can take the introductory guided tour in English (12€; 1 1/2 hr.; 11am and 2pm Wed–Mon, except 1st Mon of the month; 01-40-20-52-63).
 You won’t see as much as you would on your own, but at least you’ll know what you are seeing.
 Reserve at least 14 days in advance to secure a place.

 The museum’s three biggest stars are all located in the Denon wing.
-La Joconde, otherwise known as the Mona Lisa (see the “Men Have Named You . . .” box, below), now has an entire wall to herself, making it easier to contemplate her enigmatic smile, despite her surprisingly small size.
+La Joconde, otherwise known as the Mona Lisa (see more on just that painting at the bottom of this page), now has an entire wall to herself, making it easier to contemplate her enigmatic smile, despite her surprisingly small size.
 While everyone’s gawping at her, look behind you at the gigantic and sublimely beautiful 16th-century Wedding Feast at Cana painting by Paolo Veronese.
 Another inscrutable female in this wing is the Venus de Milo, who was found on a Greek isle in 1820.
 Possibly the most photographed woman in the world, this armless marble goddess gives no hint of the original position of her limbs or her exact identity.
 Recently restored and lovelier than ever, the Winged Victory of Samothrace, is the easiest to locate.
 Standing at the top of a majestic flight of stairs, her powerful body pushing forward as if about to take flight, this headless yet magnificent Greek sculpture once guarded the Sanctuary of the Great Gods on the island of Samothrace.

 Because a complete listing of the Louvre’s highlights would fill a book, below is a decidedly biased selection of our favorite areas: